algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

-Again, only the first one (the identity matrix looking guy) is desirable in the context of solving a system of equations, but transforming a matrix in this form gives us an immediate and definitive answer at the question: can I solve my system?
+Again, only the first one (the identity matrix looking guy) is desirable in the context of solving a system of equations, but transforming any matrix in this form gives us an immediate and definitive answer at the question: can I solve my system?

 Beyond solving a system, reshaping a matrix in this form makes it very easy to deduce other properties of the matrix, such as the rank.
+The rank of a matrix is the maximal number of linearly independent columns, in Reduced Row Echelon Form, the rank is simply the number of pivots.

 For now, I hope the motivation is clear: we want to convert a matrix into Row Echelon and then Reduced Row Echelon Form to make large systems of equations trivial to solve, so we need some method to do that.
 What is that method called? \(Hint: It's the title of this section\)